Skip to main content

 Researchers and scientists across the country analyze the information so that we can quickly learn what’s needed to prevent and treat Long COVID.

-View protocols for the adult and pediatric observational studies and human tissue (autopsy) study.
+View the protocols for the adult, pregnancy, and pediatric observational studies and the tissue pathology (autopsy) study.

-We’ll share summaries of these plans in words that will make sense to more people.
+RECOVER will share summaries of the observational study plans in words that make sense to more people.
 This way, scientists and people around the world can:

 About the science